 If the Financing Committee approves the proposal, the Management Board may subsequently issue its decision on whether to carry out the proposed Conversion or not.

-If the Financing Committee rejects the proposal, the Management Board is not entitled to approve the proposed Conversion unless it has obtained the prior approval of the Class A Shareholders’ Meeting.
-If the Management Board asks the Class A Shareholders’ Meeting to approve the proposed Conversion, the Management Board is obliged to inform the Class A Shareholders’ Meeting of the Financing Committee’s opinion.
+If the Financing Committee rejects the proposal, the Management Board is not entitled to approve the proposed Conversion unless it has obtained the prior approval of the General Meeting.
+If the Management Board asks the General Meeting to approve the proposed Conversion, the Management Board is obliged to inform the General Meeting of the Financing Committee’s opinion.

 Suspension decision

-The Management Board of LBDF BV is solely entitled to decide whether to grant Suspension or not.
+The Management Board of LBDF BV is solely entitled to decide whether to grant Suspension or not (defined

+as: Suspending one or more obligations in relation to a funding agreement, consisting of providing a Loan).

 Update to Financing Regulations and hardship clause